LizClaudia/PruebasReact/README.md

                     - Styled it for better readability.
                     - Linked it to the homepage and the new form page for improved user experience.

+## Third Step - Adding Features and Enhancements

+- ### Backend Integration:
+              - Implemented  services to interact with the API:
+                  - Fetch existing post.
+                  - Edit an existin post
+              - Frontend Enhancements
+                  - Added a edit form component for editing posts.
+                  - Improved Breadcrumbs component to enhance navigation:
+                        - Linked it to the edit form page for improved user experience.

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.